Reitumetse24/Work-readiness-portfolio/README.md

 - Provide tangible evidence of my ability to communicate, collaborate, and conduct myself professionally.

 ---

+#### 📖 Description
+This digital portfolio serves as a **Portfolio of Evidence (PoE)** for my **Work Readiness Training**.
+It showcases the key skills, competencies, and professional behaviors I developed to prepare for the workplace.
+All sections demonstrate practical learning and personal reflection across five key areas:

+1. 💬 Business Communication
+2. 🎤 Interview Skills
+3. 🧑‍💼 Mock Interview
+4. 🌍 Professional Networking
+5. 🏢 Workplace Etiquette
+---

 ## 💬 Business Communication

 ## Overview